TechSquidTV/Shoutify/.github/CONTRIBUTING.md

 1. Fork the [TechSquidTV/Shoutify](https://github.com/TechSquidTV/Shoutify)
    repo.
 1. Clone your newly forked repository to your local machine.
-1. Create a new branch for your changes: `git checkout -b fix_my_issue main`
+1. Create a new branch for your changes: `git checkout -b fix/my-issue main`
 1. Run `npm install`
 1. Implement your change with appropriate test coverage.
 1. Utilize our [commit message conventions](commit).
-1. Push all changes back to GitHub `git push origin fix_my_issue`
+1. Push all changes back to GitHub `git push origin fix/my-issue`
 1. In GitHub, send a Pull Request to `shoutify:main`

 Thank you for your contribution!